Police In China Are Scanning Travelers With Facial Recognition Glasses - Slashdot

 Re "China has" Communism that gave the world the Cultural Revolution https://en.wikipedia.org/wiki/... [wikipedia.org]

 Re "promote leaders with superior qualities."?
 China was filling its university system with students who did not pass entrance exams.
-It's not "superior qualities" when the only que
+It's not "superior qualities" when the only question is about been loyal to the Communist party.

+So now China has to use facial recognition glasses to track people who would spread freedom and democracy.

 Interesting times....
 (Score:2)